 Maine's MidCoast & Islands

 Tucked within the Maine coastline are picturesque villages that bloom to vibrant waterfronts where Maine’s foodie scene continues to flourish.
 Belfast, Camden, Rockland, Wiscasset, Brunswick, Bath, Damariscotta.
-Whichever Maine coast village you’re visiting, the choices of cuisine are as endless as the coastal views.
+Whichever Maine coastal village you’re visiting, the choices of cuisine are as endless as the coastal views.
 There’s the farm-to-table elegance of Primo.
 The affordably famous Wasses hot dogs.
 Red’s Eats, the iconic lobster shack, one of many lobster hot spots on the coast.
-And The Lost Kitchen which takes classic comfort food to a level higher than great-grandma’s feather hat.
+And The Lost Kitchen which takes classic comfort food to new and beautiful places.
+You can try your luck each year to get a highly-sought after reservation through their postcard system.

-Of course, where mainland and ocean meet, there have to be some phenomenal beaches.
+Of course, where mainland and ocean meet, there have to be some phenomenal Maine beaches.
 And there are.
 Reid State Park and Popham Beach are two of the natural hidden gems of MidCoast and Islands.
 And we haven’t even gotten to the islands yet.
 Monhegan, Bailey, Orrs, Matinicus, North Haven, Vinalhaven – each island has its unique charms.
+Rent a bike or kayak to explore Vinalhaven, one of Maine’s largest islands, or visit the lighthouse and grab a bite to eat in the village on Monhegan.
 Stay at a bed & breakfast, haunt the local shops, wheel into one of the local pottery studios.
 Or, just pull up a rock and experience the same natural beauty that inspired the art colonies all those years ago.

 Venture inland for the Union Fair where the spirit of Maine farmers and craftspeople truly shines.
 Craft breweries and local vineyards abound and offer special tours and tastings.
 Coastal Maine Botanical Gardens in Boothbay offers Gardens Aglow each winter, with a spectacular display of holiday lights that would make Clark Griswold envious.
 On a warmer note, don’t miss the Belfast Summer Nights outdoor music series, the music and happenings on Brunswick Green, or the Rockland Blues Festival.